environet/environet/README.md

 Common properties:

 * _timeZone_ (required): A valid timezone, in which the data is stored in the source.
 The times will be converted to UTC before the API client layer.
 Possible values: [https://www.php.net/manual/en/timezones.php](https://www.php.net/manual/en/timezones.php)
 * _onlyTimes_ (optional): A valid cron expression to filter values.
 Only times which match the expression will be processed.
 Example: “0 * * * *” will process only values which have a minute of 0, so only the values of the full hour will be processed.
+The filtering happens after dates converted to UTC, so the time zone of the cron expression is UTC.

 ##### CsvParser